 Donna Catherine Boyd, Ph.D., Radford University

-Kristen Hartnett, Ph.D., Office of Chief Medical Examiner, New York City
+Kristen Hartnett, Ph.D., Connecticut Office of the Chief Medical Examiner

 Joseph Hefner, Ph.D., Michigan State University

 Jennifer Love, Ph.D., Office Chief Medical Examiner, Washington D.C.

 Daniel Martin, State of Arizona/Maricopa County (Legal Resource Representative)

 Nicholas Passalacqua, Ph.D., U.S. Department of Defense Joint POW/MIA Accounting Command